Xilinx/Containerization/README.md

 cd nimbixlize
 ```

-3. Update `config.json` file to specify all infomation for your application.
+3. Update `config.json` file to specify all information for your application.
 See [here](doc/config.md) for all references.

 4. Build Nimbix image